theVerySharpFlat/tdacc/README.md

 In general, there is a memory/performance tradeoff with many HPC algorithms.
 This program is no exception.
 The approach that I take in this program is to allocate more for faster access.
 This means that I load the entirety of the system market data into ram and also distribute it across MPI ranks in order to minimize the need for communication between ranks.
 Furthermore, one solution per station per hop per rank is allocated in order to ensure constant time access to solutions.
 On the other hand, I have taken some steps to reduce RAM usage.
 For example, I created a custom bitset class to implement the visited set structure for the BFS traversals in my algorithm.
 Packing booleans into bit vectors generally lowers memory usage by a factor of 32 or 64 (since you can cram 32 or 64 booleans into a single int32/64)

 ## Running
+The reference database is present in releases and should be downloaded to data/TradeDangerous.db

 ```
 ./build/tdacc
 ```